cyprienruffino/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)04
 bio: I'm a software engineer that acts as a machine learning researcher.
 Or maybe the other way round.
+I'm interested in deep learning and its applications, from research to production.

 interests:
 - Deep learning
 - Machine learning software development
-- MLOps
+- Cloud computing

 education:
   courses: